BillSnook/cweb/README.md

     Manage processing of system signals, specifically kill and interrupt.

 listen
-    Start thread to listen for connections and open comm channels, only used if we are not a sender as determined at startup. sender
+    Start thread to listen for connections and start command listener thread for each, only used if we are not a sender as determined at startup.
+    Listen for commands and start threads to execute them. sender
     Initialize and open a connection to another device., only used if we are not a listener as determined at startup.